Mingkai14/DDGWizard/Docs/Installation_Guide.rst

 .. raw:: html

     <div style="text-align: justify;">
     <h4>1.
-Complete the 1-5 steps of the prediction part</h4>
+Complete the 1-5 steps of "the ΔΔG Prediction Model" part</h4>
     <p></p>
-    Perform the same operations as steps 1-5 in the prediction part.
+    Perform the same operations as steps 1-5 in "the ΔΔG Prediction Model" part.
     <p></p>
     </div>